You are here

 • If you do not get SNAP now, you can apply any time.

-What is the lawsuit about?
+What was the lawsuit about?

+SNAP recipients have a right to use their SNAP benefits outside Massachusetts.
+In the past, DTA cut off SNAP benefits to some recipients who used their SNAP in another state and did not send DTA proof they were still a Massachusetts resident.
 Some SNAP recipients filed a lawsuit for themselves and other people who used their SNAP out-of-state.
 Your SNAP was cut off in the past after you used your SNAP outside Massachusetts, so you are part of this group.

-What did DTA agree to do in the lawsuit Settlement?
+What did DTA agree to do in the lawsuit settlement?

-• Pay up to 6 months of SNAP benefits to some people who were cut off after August 1, 2019, and got back on SNAP after they were cut off.
+• Pay up to 6 months of SNAP benefits to some people who were cut off after August 1, 2019, and got back on SNAP after they were cut off. (this payment was issued around November 10, 2023)

-• Pay up to 2 months of SNAP benefits to some people who were cut off after August 1, 2019, and did not get back on SNAP after they were cut off.
+• Pay up to 2 months of SNAP benefits to some people who were cut off after August 1, 2019, and did not get back on SNAP after they were cut off. (this payment was issued around November 10, 2023).

 • Tell everyone who was cut off that they can reapply for SNAP.

-• Not require SNAP recipients who use their SNAP outside Massachusetts to re-prove Massachusetts residency unless they are at a point when they have to report changes.
+• Not require SNAP Recipients who use their SNAP outside Massachusetts to re-prove Massachusetts residency unless they are at a point when they have to report changes.

 Who will get a special SNAP payment under the Settlement?